Tax Form Calculator

 About Pennsylvania Tax Calculations

+Residents generally file full-year returns in Pennsylvania, with federal adjustments supported by state-level rules.
 Pennsylvania applies a state income tax.
 Combined with federal rules, this creates a layered structure where taxable income, deductions and filing status shape your final take-home pay for 2026.
-Non-residents earning income sourced to Pennsylvania may still need to file, depending on income type and thresholds.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for Pennsylvania.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our Pennsylvania tax hub.